GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 * <a href="https://validator.w3.org/nu/" target="_blank"> HTML Validator </a> - An online website used to validate my HTML code.
 * <a href="https://jigsaw.w3.org/css-validator/" target="_blank"> CSS Validator </a> - An online website used to validate my CSS code.
 * <a href="https://developer.chrome.com/docs/devtools/" target="_blank"> Google Chrome DevTools </a> - An online resource that lays within Google Chrome used to debug the website during development.
-* <a href="https://drawsql.app/" target="_blank"> DrawSQL </a> - An online app used to create the database schema.
 * <a href="https://color.a11y.com/" target="_blank">A11y</a> - An online accessibility validator that checks the colour of the background against the text.
 * <a href="https://stripe.com/gb" target="_blank">stripe</a> - A secure payment app used to recieve payments.
-* <a href="https://miniwebtool.com/django-secret-key-generator/">MiniWebTools</a> - Used to create a random Django secret key for my project in Heroku
+* <a href="https://miniwebtool.com/django-secret-key-generator/" target="_blank">MiniWebTools</a> - Used to create a random Django secret key for my project in Heroku
-* <a href="https://temp-mail.org/">Temp-Mail</a> - A Handy tool that was used to create fake accounts to perform checks on email functionality during the deployed development stage.
+* <a href="https://temp-mail.org/" target="_blank">Temp-Mail</a> - A Handy tool that was used to create fake accounts to perform checks on email functionality during the deployed development stage.
-* <a href="https://www.xml-sitemaps.com/">XML-sitemaps</a> - A free sitemap generator the sitemap for my the website
+* <a href="https://www.xml-sitemaps.com/" target="_blank">XML-sitemaps</a> - A free sitemap generator the sitemap for my the website
 * <a href="https://www.privacypolicygenerator.info/">Privacy Policy Generator</a> - A free privacy-policy generator that I used for the deployed heroku website
-* <a href="https://www.facebook.com/">Facebook</a> - I used Facebook to create an online marketing presence to advertise the company on to Facebook users who follow the Companies activities and who are interested in airsoft.
+* <a href="https://www.facebook.com/" target="_blank">Facebook</a> - I used Facebook to create an online marketing presence to advertise the company on to Facebook users who follow the Companies activities and who are interested in airsoft.
-* <a href="https://mailchimp.com/">Mailchimp</a> - Mailchimp is a email marketing device, used to help generate business by getting people to signup to newsletters and get information regarding the companies latest offers
+* <a href="https://mailchimp.com/" target="_blank">Mailchimp</a> - Mailchimp is a email marketing device, used to help generate business by getting people to signup to newsletters and get information regarding the companies latest offers
+* <a href="https://drawsql.app/" target="_blank"> DrawSQL </a> - An online app used to create the database schema with great easy and visual representation.
+* <a href="https://balsamiq.com/" target="_blank">Balsamiq</a> - A wireframe designing website that helps the designer create quick sketches of webpage designs quickly and efficently.

 [Back to Top](<#contents>)